open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/connectors/storage/azure/index.md

 {% stepDescription title="3.
 Select the Service Type" %}

-Select S3 as the service type and click Next.
+Select Azure as the service type and click Next.

 {% /stepDescription %}

 {% stepVisualInfo %}

 {% image
-  src="/images/v1.3/connectors/s3/select-service.png"
+  src="/images/v1.3/connectors/Azure/select-service.png"
   alt="Select Service"
   caption="Select your service from the list" /%}